Simple access authentication for servers inside and outside your firewall

 Comply with Security Standards, Including PCI DSS

 The latest version of the Payment Card Industry Data Security Standard requires multi-factor authentication (MFA) for all administrator access into the cardholder data environment (CDE), even from within a trusted network.
 MFA also simplifies compliance with mandates concerned with data privacy, like HIPAA and GDPR.
-Access Authenticator allows you to implement MFA across your environment, including systems like IBM i.
+Powertech Multi-Factor Authentication allows you to implement MFA across your environment, including systems like IBM i.
 Robust auditing and reporting capabilities make it easy to prove compliance.

 Enforce Risk-Driven Security Policies

 Passwords alone aren’t enough for modern threats.
 Today’s attackers are adept at stealing login credentials, and 50 percent of users reuse passwords.
 With more employees working and logging into networks remotely, what organization can tolerate this level of risk?
-Access Authenticator adds an additional layer of security on top of your existing access protection controls, drastically reducing the amount of damage compromised passwords can cause.
+Powertech Multi-Factor Authentication adds an additional layer of security on top of your existing access protection controls, drastically reducing the amount of damage compromised passwords can cause.

 Protect Access from Any Device and Location

 End users are accessing your systems from their smartphones, home offices, and the corner office down the hall.
-No matter what device they’re using, Access Authenticator provides the assurance that users are who they say they are.
+No matter what device they’re using, Powertech Multi-Factor Authentication provides the assurance that users are who they say they are.
 And with multiple ways to verify user identities, the authentication process has the flexibility and reliability your users expect.

 Simplify Identity and Access Management

 Managing your users’ identities and their access to organizational resources is challenging but necessary.
-Access Authenticator is an MFA solution that makes the process simpler and more manageable.
+Powertech Multi-Factor Authentication is an MFA solution that makes the process simpler and more manageable.
 End users can quickly and easily confirm their identities before gaining the right level of access to the data and applications they need to do their jobs.
 Administration is centralized, so adding and removing users is easy and efficient.
 The end result is a more secure system with less burden on your IT teams, enabling you to deploy multi-factor authentication across your organization.
 Powertech Multi-Factor Authentication can also integrate with your own products and processes, extending the security benefits of multi-factor authentication to the other programs you rely on.

 From here, you can import users from Active Directory, invite users to the self-service portal, and activate or deactivate multi-factor authentication for users and groups.
 Users can also be disabled without removing them from the database altogether.

-The self-service portal allows users to complete the Access Authenticator registration process.
+The self-service portal allows users to complete the Powertech Multi-Factor Authentication registration process.
 This easy-to-use portal is also where users maintain their authentication credentials and update their options.

 In compliance with PCI DSS 8.2.2, which requires users to verify their identities before modifying any authentication credentials, users must verify their usernames and passwords before making changes to their accounts.